 - Is this ultra-specific?

-2. Alexander McQueen – Use the Luxury Strategy
+2. Prada — Use the Luxury Strategy

+Some of the best Instagram Stories examples, like Prada’s, inspire action by not giving the user all the information.
 Put more plainly: questions make people curious; curiosity leads people to click.

 Instagram Stories’ disappearing nature is great for this; viewers won’t be able to bookmark your offerings for future scrutiny or reference unless they follow your CTA.